Kelly McCrimmon: Vegas Golden Knights

 After twenty-six seasons with the Brandon Wheat Kings, on August 2, 2016, McCrimmon was named the first-ever assistant general manager of the new NHL expansion team Vegas Golden Knights.
 This came after he turned down an offer from the Toronto Maple Leafs to join their front office.

-In McCrimmon's first year as assistant general manager, the Vegas Golden Knights became the second expansion team ever, after the St. Louis Blues, to make the Stanley Cup Finals.
+In McCrimmon's first year as assistant general manager, the Vegas Golden Knights became the second expansion-year team, after the St. Louis Blues, to make the Stanley Cup Final.

 On May 2, 2019, he was promoted to general manager as former general manager George McPhee took on the role of president.
+His son, Mick, joined the team as a professional scout in 2019.

 On January 26, 2021, McCrimmon acted as head coach of the Golden Knights in a 5-4 shootout loss to the St. Louis Blues due to a COVID-19 outbreak within the Vegas Golden Knights coaching staff.

 On June 13, 2023, the Golden Knights defeated the Florida Panthers 9 - 3 to win the Stanley Cup.
 By winning the Cup after six seasons, they become the fastest team to win the Stanley Cup from the time of expansion beating the 1973-74 Philadelphia Flyers who won the Cup in their seventh season.